rasyosef/amharic-sentiment-classification/README.md

 ### Amharic Sentiment Classification

 The following models were finetuned using the [amharic-sentiment](https://huggingface.co/datasets/rasyosef/amharic-sentiment) dataset.
+The *finetuning notebooks* can be found in the `notebooks` folder.

 The reported precision, recall, and f1 metrics are macro averages.

 |Model|Size (# params)| Accuracy | Precision | Recall | F1 |
 | --- | ------------- | -------- | --------- | ------ | -- |